 If you have a friend or family member who is saying with us on our Inpatient Unit, you are welcome to come and visit.

-Inpatient Unit Visiting Policy – Coronavirus precautions
+Inpatient Unit Visiting Policy – Covid-19 precautions

 While visiting St Clare Hospice

 - When entering St Clare Hospice, please ensure you use the hand sanitiser gel provided at Reception and around the Hospice and regularly wash your hands with soap and water.
-You must adhere to strict handwashing when entering the building, your loved one’s room, upon leaving and when you get home.

 - A face covering must be worn on entry to the Hospice and for the duration of your visit.